moisesejimenezg/behavioral_cloning/writeup/writeup.md

 #### 4. Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
-A combination of the following driving scenarios was used to collect data: centerline driving, centerline driving in the opposite direction, recovering from the boundaries.
+A combination of the following driving scenarios was used to collect data: centerline driving and centerline driving in the opposite direction.

 For details about how the training data was created, see the next section.